Internet-Draft SCITT Architecture December 2024

 In order to accommodate as many Transparency Service implementations as possible, this document only specifies the format of Signed Statements (which must be used by all Issuers) and a very thin wrapper format for Receipts, which specifies the Transparency Service identity and the agility parameters for the Signed Inclusion Proofs.
 Most of the details of the Receipt's contents are specified in the COSE Signed Merkle Tree Proof document [I-D.draft-ietf-cose-merkle-tree-proofs].

-Artifact Identifiers Statement Envelope Identity Documents Signed COSE Signing Statement Transparency Receipt Service Transparency Receipt Service Transparent Statement Verify Transparent Statement Collect Receipts Replay Log
+Issuer Artifact sign verify Statement Signed Statement Transparency Receipt Service Transparency Receipt Service Transparent Statement Verify Transparent Statement Relying Party Collecting Receipts Replay Log Relying Party Relying Party

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.